-The beak is used to eat, climb, groom, play, and even enact mating rituals.
+The beak is used to eat, climb, groom, and play.
 Parrots’ beaks are made of bone and keratin, but they aren’t hollow.
 They have nerve endings that are connected to the bone, and they contain blood vessels.
-Because of this, parrots can struggle to perform daily activities when their beaks are injured.
+For these reasons, parrots will struggle to perform essential activities when their beaks are injured.

-A parrot’s broken beak can heal, depending on the severity of the injury.
-If it’s lightly cracked or chipped, it can repair itself.
-However, if a part has been broken off or the wound has fractured the entirety of the beak, a vet may have to bandage, patch, and glue the beak together until it’s stable enough to heal itself.
-Severely broken and fractured beaks, especially those at the base, may never grow back due to nerve end damage.
+A parrot’s broken beak will heal if it’s slightly cracked or chipped.
+However, if a part has been broken off or the wound has fractured the entire beak, a vet will need to bandage, patch, or glue the beak together until it’s stable enough to heal itself.
+Severely broken and fractured beaks may never grow back.

 A large part of beak growth and repair is connected to the parrot’s age and health.
-So, keep your parrot well-fed and stocked up on minerals.
-A visit to an avian vet should follow any serious beak injury.
+A visit to an experienced avian veterinarian should follow any serious beak injury to avoid future complications.

 Can A Parrot’s Beak Break?

 Despite its hardy structure, a parrot’s beak can break.
-The damage can range from minor to major, including:
+The damage ranges from minor to major, including:

 - Broken-off pieces

 As mentioned, more severe injuries can affect your parrot’s ability to feed itself, groom, play, or even navigate around its cage.
 If left unattended, it can result in bleeding, infection, and even death.

 Your parrot will heal from a small chip or crack.
 Small chips in a parrot’s beak are normal, especially when they’re young.
 The beaks of young parrots are more fragile than adults, hardening and strengthening as they grow.